DavidProbinsky/RedTeam-Physical-Tools/README.md

 ## Disclaimer: I am not responsible for anyone using any information in this post for any illegal activities.
 Getting caught with possession of burglary tools will likely land you behind bars and possibly end with a multiple felony conviction.
 This information in this post is for legal and authorized engagements, and to use for educational purposes only.

+#### \*\*\**The links of the products may change with time, if so, just ping me on twitter so I can update them.
+I am not affiliated or sponsored by any of these companies, and I have purchased almost every single item from this list out of my own pocket based on needs for engagements.
+If there are any other items that are not on this list and you believe they should be, ping me on twitter and I can add them.\*\***

 <p align="center">
 <img src="https://user-images.githubusercontent.com/43127781/167242259-5fceb1dc-1eb9-47bc-a604-e25a2910117e.jpg" width="800">
 </p>

 ### Commonly used tools for Red Teaming Engagements, Physical Security Assessments, and Tactical Covert Entry.

-#### \*\*\**The links of the products may change with time, if so, just ping me on twitter so I can update them.
-I am not affiliated or sponsored by any of these companies, and I have purchased almost every single item from this list out of my own pocket based on needs for engagements.
-If there are any other items that are not on this list and you believe they should be, ping me on twitter and I can add them.\*\***

-I am a strong believer that Physical Security is really underestimated.

-In this list I decided to share most of the tools I utilize in authorized engagements, along with a ranking of their value based on their usage and for you to consider if they should be in your toolkit, including where to find some of them, and in some cases I will also include some other alternatives.
+In this list I decided to share most of the tools I utilize in authorized engagements, along with my personal ranking of their value based on their usage and for you to consider if they should be in your toolkit, including where to find some of them, and in some cases I will also include some other alternatives.
+My goal with this list is to help fellow Red Teamers with a 'checklist', for whenever they might be missing a tool, and use this list as a reference.

 ### Quick list of items: